SpenceKonde/ATTinyCore/avr/extras/Ref_ChangePWMFreq.md

 ## Classic AVR
 This is concerned with Classic AVRs (those released before 2016), specifically those supported by ATTinyCore.
 The ATmegas use essentially the same timer1, (usually with the normal 2 outputs, occasionally with a third compare channel) - but they also typically have a very different timer2 than we get.
 Because this is targeted at ATTinyCore users, we will not be discussing the Async timer2; however for ATmega parts with multiple 16-bit timers that are copies of timer1 (usually timer 1, and 3 through 5 if present are this kind of timer) - they have the same timer, sometimes with an third output compare channel

+Modern AVRs supported by DxCore and megaTinyCore have analogous documentation, for information on those parts see the DxC and mTC documentation.

 You can change the PWM frequency to a limited number of values on **Timer/Counter1** and (if present) **Timer/Counter2** by simply adjusting the prescaler *while still using analogWrite()*.
 A much wider range of frequencies are accessible if you take full control of the timer, but in these cases, you would need to change registers that analogWrite() assumes a computationally convenient value is stored in, and analogWrite() would no longer work.

 Note that since Timer/Counter0 is used for millis, no registers of Timer0 should ever be written unless millis is disabled from the tools menu.